cal-itp/benefits/docs/guides/troubleshooting.md

 If Terraform commands fail (locally or in the Pipeline) due to an `Error acquiring the state lock`:

 1. Check the `Lock Info` for the `Created` timestamp.
 If it's **in the past ten minutes** or so, that probably means Terraform is still running elsewhere, and you should wait (stop here).
-1. **Are any [Pipeline runs](https://calenterprise.visualstudio.com/CDT.OET.CAL-ITP/_build?definitionId=828) stuck?** If so, cancel that build, and try re-running the Terraform command.
+1. **Are any [GitHub action runs](https://github.com/cal-itp/benefits/actions/workflows/deploy.yml) stuck?** If so, cancel that build, and try re-running the Terraform command.
 1. **Do any engineers have a Terrafrom command running locally?** You'll need to ask them.
 For example: They may have started an `apply` and it's sitting waiting for them to [approve](https://developer.hashicorp.com/terraform/cli/commands/apply#automatic-plan-mode) it.
 They will need to (gracefully) exit for the lock to be released.
 1. **If none of the steps above identified the source of the lock**, and especially if the `Created` time is more than ten minutes ago, that probably means the last Terraform command didn't release the lock.
 You'll need to grab the `ID` from the `Lock Info` output and [force unlock](https://developer.hashicorp.com/terraform/language/state/locking#force-unlock).